isomerpages/moe-pasirriscrestsec/_parents/Parent Support Group.md

 For MOE resources to support your child, please click&nbsp;<a href="https://useful-links">here</a>.

-If you are interested to join the PSG, please sign up via the QR code below, at this&nbsp;<a href="https://docs.google.com/forms/d/e/1FAIpQLScz_aMWALubDvnByaW0F14tudbVFG6NRpve_DxlG3YH3_3hfA/viewform">link</a>.
+If you are interested to join the PSG, please sign up via the QR code below, at this <a href="https://docs.google.com/forms/d/e/1FAIpQLScz_aMWALubDvnByaW0F14tudbVFG6NRpve_DxlG3YH3_3hfA/viewform">link</a>.

 <div>
 <div style="float: left">